MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyTokenLifetimePolicy.md

 ## SYNOPSIS
 The policy that controls the lifetime of a JWT access token, an ID token, or a SAML 1.1/2.0 token issued by Microsoft Entra ID.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyTokenLifetimePolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyTokenLifetimePolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)